bartongroup/slivka/sphinx-docs/advanced_usage.rst

 its current functionality.
-Most of those features require you to write Python scripts or classes, therefore a good knowledge of Python programming (or programming in general) is required.
+Most of those features require you to write Python scripts or classes, therefore a good knowledge of Python programming (or programming in general) is recommended.

+.. _advanced-usage-conditions:

 --------------------
 Parameter conditions
 --------------------

-As we mentioned in the :ref:`parameters specification`, you can specify a logical expression in the *condition* property to impose constraints on the value that depend on other parameters.
+As we mentioned in the :ref:`parameters specification` section, you can provide a logical expression in the *condition* property to impose constraints on the value that depend on other parameters.
 This feature is currently experimental and must be used with care as invalid expressions may not be properly detected and cause runtime errors.
-Additionally, expressions involving arrays or files are not supported and can result in errors when evaluated.
+Additionally, expressions involving array elements or files are not supported and can result in errors when evaluated.

 The conditional expressions are evaluated after the basic validation of the input values passes successfully.
-If the expression of the parameter evaluates to *false*, its value is assumed to be invalid, unless a default value was used.
+If the expression evaluates to *false*, its value is assumed to be invalid, unless the default value was used.
 In such case the value is changed to *null* and the validation is run again raising validation error if the expression still yields *false*.

 A valid expression consists of a constant value, an identifier or an operator acting on other expressions e.g.